CodingZeal/nextjs-example-confirm-server-action/post.md

 };
 ```

 This works great!
-You click the 'submit button' and the modal dialog opens, you confirm the action by clicking the real submit button or cancel the action by clicking the cancel button closing the modal.
+When a user clicks the submit button, the modal dialog opens up.
+The user can then confirm the action by clicking the 'real' submit button, or cancel the action by clicking the cancel button (and thereby closing the modal).

-Unfortunatly our implementation has an issue that is not immediately obvious.
+Unfortunately our implementation has an issue that is not immediately obvious.
 When the form submission is complete the modal remains open.
 We are controlling the state of the `Modal` by calling the `open` and `close` functions, but we have no way of knowing when the form submission is complete.

-## Using `useFormState` to close the modal
+## Using `useFormState` to Close the Modal

-The `useFormState` hook is similar to `useFormStatus` but it returns the server action's state after the form has been submitted.
+The `useFormState` hook is similar to `useFormStatus`, but it returns the server action's state after the form has been submitted.
 This allows us to close the modal when the form submission is complete.

 We need to make a few changes to our code to use `useFormState`: